 Each step requires coordination.
 Without it, errors can pile up fast for teams where sales, ops, and finance run separate tools.

-For teams serious about scaling, Q2C is a must.
+For teams scaling operations quickly, Q2C is super helpful.
 It gives RevOps visibility into the full deal lifecycle, keeps finance aligned with sales, and helps reduce leakage across the board.
+It also helps with sales process automation, making handoffs faster and more reliable.

-Quote-to-cash vs CPQ: Key differences
+Quote-to-cash vs CPQ: Key differences and similarities

 The difference between CPQ and quote-to-cash is that CPQ covers quoting, while quote-to-cash covers the entire process from quoting to revenue recognition.